arturo-source/flights-scraper-c-sharp/README.md

 - Then I need to read environment variables, because of the bot token and chat id.
 I can use [System.Environment](https://learn.microsoft.com/en-us/dotnet/api/system.environment.getenvironmentvariable?view=net-7.0).
 - But environment variables are strings, and chatId is an integer.
 The way to convert strings into integers in C# is with `int.Parse`.
 - **Important:** `Environment.GetEnvironmentVariable` return nullable strings, so I must check that variables are not null!
 Cool compiler.

+Next step is to read Telegram response, so I can print if the message did not arrive or any other errors sending the message.

+- I decide to create the `Response` class, so I can parse the JSON.
+- As Telegram.cs is growing, I consider a good decision to encapsulate everything into a namespace `Telegram`, so I could call `new Telegram.Bot(_,_)`.